mfkage/Modelica-CDI-Simulation/README.md

   - "CC" stands for constant-current-mode
   - "CV" stands for constant-voltage-mode
   - "Ads" stands for adsorption without using any voltage
 - The .onb-files can be opened with OMNotebook.
-These are "superior" models, with which you can edit the models in OpenModelica and run it with varied parameters.
+These are "superior" models, with which you can edit the models in OpenModelica temporarily and run it with varied parameters.